 We use a similar splitting mechanism like the one that is currently used in the RMF product.
-Note that in the case of container records (subtype 2 and 4), we cannot assume that records will be split at a class boundary, but we must consider the case when the methods that belong to one class also need to be split over multiple physical records.
+Note that,in the case of container records (subtype 2 and 4), we cannot assume that records will be split at a class boundary, but we must consider the case when the methods that belong to one class also need to be split over multiple physical records, as shown in the diagrams below.